 The next Jeff Bezos will be a woman or underrepresented founder.
 And the W Fund intends to fund them.

-We’ve seen firsthand the power of underestimated founders, and we know our next $1B companies will be led by women and underrepresented people.
+We’ve seen firsthand the power of underestimated and underfunded founders, and we know our next $1B companies will be led by women and traditionally underrepresented people.

 We have a singular focus on fueling the startup ecosystem, aggregating capital, and deploying funds to women and diverse-led tech startups solving the biggest problems and driving the future of tech.
 Read our Investment Thesis to learn about the ROI of investing in diverse founders.

 The W Fund is structured to make the biggest impact possible on as many levels as possible.
 A few ways we do this: